major-lab/json-api-glib/README.md

 objects.

-If you are using [Valum](https://github.com/valum-framework/valum/), the following code should give you a good idea of how to build an app.
+If you are using [Valum](https://github.com/valum-framework/valum/), the following sample should give you a good idea of how to build an app:

 ```vala
 using Json;